NelleV/SCCourses/2013-wise/scientific_computing.rst

          [0., 0., 0., 5., 0.],
          [0., 0., 0., 0., 6.]]

+- Now slice the matrix to put the first row in a variable b.
+- Set the first element of b to 1.
+- Look at a.
+What do you see?

 ..
 FIXME maybe add something in which people create an array, slice it modifies the slice, and view the difference.